anjijava16/Aws_Dev_Utils/aws_utils/components/rds/README.md

 #.
 OLTP vs OLAP
 	Online Transaction Processing (OLTP) differs from OLAP Online Analytics Processing (OLAP) in terms of the types of queries run.

+# Security  Groups
+   i.
+DB Secuirty Groups
+   ii.
+VPC Security Groups
+   iii.
+EC2 Security Groups

+# Amazon RDS Read Replicas
+ Amazon RDS Read Replicas provide enhanced performance and durability for database (DB) instances.
+This feature makes it easy to elastically scale out beyond the capacity constraints of a single DB instance for read-heavy database workloads.
+You can create one or more replicas of a given source DB Instance and serve high-volume application read traffic from multiple copies of your data, thereby increasing aggregate read throughput.
+Read replicas can also be promoted when needed to become standalone DB instances.
+Read replicas are available in Amazon RDS for MySQL, MariaDB, PostgreSQL and Oracle as well as Amazon Aurora.

+ Amazon RDS uses the MariaDB, MySQL, Oracle, and PostgreSQL DB engines' built-in replication functionality to create a special type of DB instance called a Read Replica from a source DB instance.
+Updates made to the source DB instance are asynchronously copied to the Read Replica.
+You can reduce the load on your source DB instance by routing read queries from your applications to the Read Replica.
+Using Read Replicas, you can elastically scale out beyond the capacity constraints of a single DB instance for read-heavy database workloads.

 14.3.1.
 OLTP Example:
 Order number 2120121 Pulls up a row of data such as Name, Date, Address to Deliver to, Delivery Status etc.